Sunday, November 12, 2023

-Jim Abb is a self-published author from Monroe Michigan.
+Jim Abb is from Monroe Michigan.
 He is the author of Even Trolls Love Pasties, I Brake for Humans, Huckleberry Finishes, and Far, Far Away In An Irish Pub.

 His first novel, Even Trolls Love Pasties, is set in Ann Arbor during the 1970s and focuses on the narrator’s friendship with Jack Goode as they move through a world of young loves, new friendships, music, politics, Wolverine football and the occasional ghost.
 His second novel, I Brake for Humans, recounts the story of another member of the Goode family, Chris, as he decides that enough is enough and takes on his former employers who have elevated profits over people.
 Jim’s third novel, Huckleberry Finishes, finds Howard, a cousin to the Goodes, fifty years after his life-changing encounter with his first great love, Maude, on a mission to save young Madeleine from both her own depression and from a serial killer.